payberah/id2221/README.md

    ```

 ## Things To Deliver
 The assignments can be done individually or in group of two.
-For the labs 1 and 3, you should hand in the implemented codes in a zip file, and for the other labs, you just need to deliver the completed IPython files.
+For the labs 1 and 3, you should hand in the implemented codes in zip files, and for the other labs, you just need to deliver the completed IPython files.